SaltyGoo/saltygoo.github.io/class/mu_priest.md

 <details markdown="1">
 <summary><b>Purify yourself in a ritual bath</b></summary>
-- Each day, you have a D8 advice die you can give to one of your ally.
+- Each day, you have a D8 advice die you can give to one of your allies.
 That person can spend it to add the result to any noncombat D20 roll.
 - You gain 1 SD every time you give someone counsel and it turns out to be right.
 This SD lasts until you rest.
 - Roll 1D4, you gain the following spell: 1.
 [Animate Book](/2020/11/13/animate-book/), 2.
 [Comprehension](/2020/11/13/comprehension/), 3.
 [Vitalize](/2020/11/13/vitalize/), 4.
 [Stormspeech](/2020/11/13/potpourri/)
 ###### *From J.N.
 Sinombre's [Rabbi](https://madgods.bearblog.dev/glog-class-rabbi/)!*